 Also, unlike many products you by they’re not simulated using chemicals or synthetic derivatives.
 They’re about as close as you can get to having the real plant source in your own room!

-In most case we buy essential oils for aromatherapy in small vials made of glass or plastic.
+In most cases, we buy essential oils for aromatherapy in small vials made of glass or plastic.
 These oils are very efficient at making scents in a room.
 Normally only a few drops are needed each time.

 While they’re not as cheap as some chemical-based scents you can buy, in reality they’re a really good deal!
 That’s because when you break down the cost vs the amount of use you get they’re still a good value.